NucleusPowered/site-v1/docs/modules/kit.md

 you want to give the players when they first join, then run `/kit setfirstjoin [kitname] true`.

 This kit is not visible on `/kit list`, is not redeemable more than once and does not have a cost by default.

-## Per-Kit Permissions

-Nucleus operates on per kit permissions.
-The permission to use a kit is then `nucleus.kits.[name]`, where `name` is the kit's name.
-This is in addition to the main permission to use a kit, `nucleus.kit.base`.
-If you wish to grant permissions for all kits, grant
-`nucleus.kits`.